tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/advanced-configuration.md

 }
 ```

 Remember though, Wireserver only allows access from Administrator / root processes.
-The reason `defaultAccess` is still `Allow` here is because this rule is not user configurable.
-It is baked into the GPA.
-Before evaluating any RBAC rules for a Wireserver request, the GPA first asserts if the client is an admin user.
-If it isn't, the request is immediately rejected.
+The reason `defaultAccess` is still `Allow` here's because this rule isn't user configurable.
+It's baked into the GPA.
+The GPA checks if the client is an admin user before evaluating any RBAC rules for a Wireserver request.
+If the client is not an admin user, the request is immediately rejected.